 - 1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive. - 2.
 Consider the use of interventions from prior levels & multiple categories. - 3.
 Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses. - 4.
 Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log. - 5.
 Document behavior in the student information system.
+(Repeated offenses may escalate interventions and responses to the next level).

-Skills-Based Supports Restorative Practices School Staff Supports Individual coaching by licensed support staff Pre-conference planning with student Restorative conference and restorative action plan Restitution for property incidents Re-entry Restorative Circle (when returning from suspension) Create Behavior Intervention Plan (BIP) for student District assigned mentor Referral to district partner counseling/social work agency Formal meeting with parent/guardian/caregiver

-Optional Administrative Actions That May Result in Removal from Instruction PreK-2nd Grade 3rd-5th Grade 6th-8th Grade 9th-12th Grade Up to 1 day of ISS · Loss of transportation · Loss of transportation · Loss of transportation privileges for 1 day privileges for 1-3 days privileges for up to 5 days · 1-3 days of ISS · Loss of extra-curricular · 3-5 days of OSS · Up to 1 day of OSS activity for 2-3 days · 3-5 days of ISS · 1-2 days of OSS
+· Skills-Based Supports Restorative Practices School Staff Supports Individual coaching by licensed support staff Pre-conference planning with student Restorative conference and restorative action plan Restitution for property incidents Re-entry Restorative Circle (when returning from suspension) Create Behavior Intervention Plan (BIP) for student District assigned mentor Referral to district partner counseling/social work agency Formal meeting with parent/guardian/caregiver Optional A dministr ative Actions Tha t May Result in Re emoval fr om Instruction PreK-2nd Grade · Up to 1 day of ISS · Loss transpo privileg · 1-3 da d-5th Grade of ortation es for 1 day ays of ISS 1 day of OSS 6th-8th Gra Loss of transportation privileges for 1-3 Loss of extra-curricular activity for 2-3 d 3-5 days of ISS 1-2 days of OS 3 days ays S 9th-12th Grade · Loss of transportation privileges for up to 5 days · 3-5 days of OSS